Cross Road Blues

-"Cross Road Blues" (also known as "Crossroads") is a blues song written and recorded by American blues artist Robert Johnson in 1936.
-Johnson performed it as a solo piece with his vocal and acoustic slide guitar in the Delta blues-style.
-The song has become part of the Robert Johnson mythology as referring to the place where he supposedly sold his soul to the Devil in exchange for his musical talents, although the lyrics do not contain any specific references.
+"Cross Road Blues" (commonly known as "Crossroads") is a song written by the American blues artist Robert Johnson.
+He performed it solo with his vocal and acoustic slide guitar in the Delta blues style.
+The song has become part of the Robert Johnson mythology as referring to the place where he sold his soul to the Devil in exchange for musical genius.
+This is based largely on folklore of the American South that identifies a crossroads as the site where Faustian bargains can be made, as the lyrics do not contain any references to Satan.